Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Update-AzNetAppFilesAccount.md

 ProvisioningState : Succeeded
 ```

-This command performs an upate on the given account modifying the tags to those provided.
+This command performs an update on the given account modifying the tags to those provided.

 ## PARAMETERS